mnikpay/locus-annotator/README.md

 ## Interpreting the results

-The outcome of the analysis (summary statistics) is provided as a csv file, for instance this is the output from the Example 1:
+The outcome of an analysis is provided as a csv file, for instance this is the output from the Example 1:

 | SearchID      | Test      | Exposure         | Source       | Outcome | Outcome      | B     | SE        | P        | NSNPs |
 |---------------|-----------|------------------|--------------|---------|--------------|-------|-----------|----------|-------|
 | chr5:95665720 | Causality | PCSK1.13388.57.3 | PMID29875488 | BMI     | PMID30239722 | -0.02 | 0.002 | 4E-19 | 17    |

-The column names are described below:
+The column names are described beloW.
 ```
 SearchID: The genomic coordinate of the locus (based on GRCh37)